malichao/CarND-Traffic-Sign-Classifier-Project/README.md

 ```

 ### Train, Validate and Test the Model

-validation set accuracy of 0.961
-test set accuracy of 0.895
+I trained the model for 15 epochs and get a validation accuracy of 0.961 and test accuracy of 0.864.
+However, after this project was completed for a while and when I tried to plot the accuracy and loss curve and I found out that actually the accuracy dropped after the 8th epoch.
+Perhaps I should end the training early when it reached that point.
+But anyway, the curve shows that the achitecture is chosen correctly and it works as expected.

 ```python